By Tracy Murnan Stackhouse and Sarah Scharfenaker

 As therapists working within the Fragile X community, we have been entrusted by parents to provide state-of-the-art services to their children.
 We are held accountable to understand the learning style of children with FXS, and how to best teach to that style.
 One of our presentations at the Atlanta conference was Fragile X Syndrome: Strategies for Day-to-Day Life.
 It outlined an assortment of strategies that are drawn from evidenced-based practice and knowledge of the neurocognitive development of children with FXS.
 This article is a synopsis of that presentation.
 We’ve included some handouts that we think you’ll find helpful as well.
 Cheers!

 Children with Fragile X syndrome are often anxious and overwhelmed in a variety of situations.
 They may fall apart during a transition that they had no trouble dealing with the day before; they may resist a simple change in routine for no apparent reason; they may have a very successful day at school only to come home and bite or spit at Mom.
 These behaviors are typically not volitional or willful.
 Instead, they stem from the serious anxiety and arousal issues inherent to this disorder.
 Hyperarousal can lead to fear and a fight-or-flight state, causing the child to aggress, hide, run away, or refuse to comply with a request.
-With children in this state, we often observe diminished access to language, making it hard for them to communicate their feelings or needs of the moment.
+With children in this state, we often observe diminished access to language, making it hard for them to communicate their feelings or needs at the moment.

 One of the most fundamental sensory-based strategies is the sensory diet.
 A sensory diet is an occupational therapy intervention devised to attain and maintain appropriate arousal states throughout each day.
 A sensory diet consists of a carefully planned program of specific sensory-motor activities that is scheduled according to each child’s individual needs (Wilbarger & Wilbarger, 2002) and each family’s schedule and resources.
 Like a diet designed to meet an individual’s nutritional needs, a sensory diet consists of specific elements designed to meet the child’s sensory integration needs.
 It is based on the notion that controlled sensory input can affect one’s functional abilities.

 Martin (1991) states in Principles of Neuroscience: “Sensory systems are not only our means for perceiving the external world, but are also essential to maintaining arousal, forming our body image and regulating movement.”
 Wilbarger & Wilbarger’s (2000) comprehensive approach to treating sensory defensiveness includes education and awareness, a sensory diet, and other techniques.
-One is the “Wilbarger Protocol” or “Therapressure” technique, which uses deep pressure to certain parts of the body, followed by joint compressions.
+One is the “Wilbarger Protocol” or “Therapressure” technique, which uses deep pressure on certain parts of the body, followed by joint compressions.
 These techniques employ the proprioceptors (sensory end organs that are sensitive to stimuli) as the source of sensory input.

 The Wilbargers also suggest a specific protocol for addressing oral sensory defensiveness.
-Either of these strategies is used in combination with an overall sensory diet, which integrates sensory motor activity into the life routine of the individual it is designed for.
+Either of these strategies is used in combination with an overall sensory diet, which integrates sensory-motor activity into the life routine of the individual it is designed for.
 It is critical that this protocol not be used in isolation, and that it is initiated and monitored by an appropriately trained occupational therapist.

-The How Does Your Engine Run? program (Williams & Shellenberger, 1994) is a step-by-step curriculum that teaches children simple changes to their daily routine (such as a brisk walk, jumping on a trampoline prior to doing their homework, listening to calming music) that will help them self-regulate or keep their engine running “just right.”
+The How Does Your Engine Run? program (Williams & Shellenberger, 1994) is a step-by-step curriculum that teaches children simple changes to their daily routine (such as a brisk walk, jumping on a trampoline before doing their homework, listening to calming music) that will help them self-regulate or keep their engine running “just right.”
 Through the use of charts, worksheets, and other activities, the child is guided in improving awareness and using self-regulation strategies.

 The use of this program greatly enhances the overall structure and effectiveness of the sensory diet.

-We know that difficulties with sensory integration can have a profound effect on participation in everyday childhood “occupations”-play, school and family activities.
-Collaboration between the therapist, teacher and parents is the most efficient way to understand the child’s behavior and unique sensory needs.
+We know that difficulties with sensory integration can have a profound effect on participation in everyday childhood “occupations”-play, school, and family activities.
+Collaboration between the therapist, teacher, and parents is the most efficient way to understand the child’s behavior and unique sensory needs.
 The “therapist-teacher-parent” team must work together to successfully implement a sensory diet and support the child’s performance across multiple environments.

 Typically, a sensory diet is best designed by the family and therapist together.
 The therapist utilizes the direct treatment time to learn the individual child’s “formula” for attaining and maintaining appropriate sensory reactivity and arousal modulation.
 An example of a Sensory Diet Schedule is outlined below.
 Note: The following techniques should be done only under the supervision or with the consultation of an occupational therapist.

-When the child becomes upset, overwhelmed or needs to settle down, you:
+When the child becomes upset, overwhelmed, or needs to settle down, you:

 - Grab your thumb with your other hand.
 This is a signal to Stop!
 (You can also verbalize “Stop!” or say, “I need to settle.”)